meeshyep/CV/README.md

 - International experience across the US, Germany and UK
 - Ability to understand different markets and cultures quickly

-#### Resilient
+#### Persistent
-- Sales honed my ability to handle rejection and keep going.
-My persistence paid off as in FY16 I was recognized for having the highest number of sourced closed deals in EMEA.
+- Sales honed my ability to work through problems and keep going.
+My resilience paid off as in FY16 I was recognized for having the highest number of sourced closed deals in EMEA.
 - Completed Makers Academy - Intense 12 week bootcamp where you live, eat, sleep, breathe coding

-#### Hungry
+#### Eager to learn
 - At Bazaarvoice, I tried to learn about the company and inner workings of a global business as much as possible.
 I sat in on various trainings sessions from Salesforce, Marketo and Leadership, always trying to understand more about how processes work and what makes for a successful operation.
 - Personally, I am constantly learning and trying new things.
 In March 2015 I could run 2.5 miles.
 Eight months later I completed the Istanbul Marathon.